wolfvictorOSI/Edge-Data-Store-Docs/V1/Logging/SystemLogging_1-0.md

 Complete the following to change the logging configuration:

 1. Update the parameters of the message logging configuration JSON file that you want as needed.
-For example, the _Component_Logging.json_ file:
+For example, the _System_Logging.json_ file:

     ```json
     {